defold/defold.github.io/manuals/debugging-native-code-android.md

 language: en
 github: https://github.com/defold/doc
 title: Debugging on Android
-brief: This manual describes how to debug a build running on an Android device.
+brief: This manual describes how to debug a build using Android Studio.
 ---

 # Debugging on Android

-Here we list some ways to debug your executable running on an Android device
+Here we describe how to debug a build using [Android Studio](https://developer.android.com/studio/), the official IDE for Google's Android operating system.

 ## Android Studio